 What's not to love?
-From colors to taste to nutrition - perfect! in this dressing-free salad.
-A secret ingredient takes this salad to amazing level!
+From colors to taste to nutrition in this dressing-free salad - it's a win!
+A secret spice takes this salad to amazing level!

 One of my favorites!
 I (and my dogs) loveeeee sweet potatoes (Ipomoea batatas), but who doesn't?
 They are rich in vitamin C, copper, manganese, fiber, magnesium, vitamin B5 & B6 and beta carotene.
 However, to get the beta carotene to convert to vitamin A, you have to use some good fats like coconut oil.
 This is crucial and most health sites and blogs won't tell you about this very important fact and that is because most people don't even know about the right way to cook and convert beta carotene in our diet to vitamin A - something sweet potatoes can greatly offer.